 Continuing on from the super successful post on Learning Italian: You said what?, I thought it only fair to share another one of my embarrassing moments from my expat life Sardinia.
-This story involves vagina’s and doctors, so if you are easily offended I suggest you click here and if you’re one of millions of weirdo’s who gets giggles out of others’ follies then by all means please read on.
+This story involves vagina’s and doctors, so if you are easily offended I suggest you click here and if you’re one of the millions of weirdo’s who gets giggles out of others’ follies then, by all means, please read on.

 At the Gynecologist the first time:

 We had just driven an hour into Sassari and we were lost.
 All the buildings looked the same, they looked like pale, sick apartment buildings not a doctor’s office, there wasn’t even a sign.
 A young woman came walking down the street and stops in front of us “Lèi e Jennifer?”
 With a rather perplexed look on my face, I nodded yes.
 “Sono dottoressa Venere.”

 I followed her into the cold, dusty archway and whispered to my husband “This is a little weird.”
 He nodded and continued on my heel.

 Dr. Venere opened an ancient wooden door to reveal a small apartment turned into a gynaecologist office: one tiny bathroom, one bedroom and a living room/waiting room, it felt like I was in the doctor’s apartment.
 The red sofa stood out against the white walls in the waiting room and she said to my husband “Lei signore resta qui.”
 Dr Venere pointed to the luscious sofa and gave my husband a wink.
 Yes, a wink!
 I decided to ignore it.